feldera/feldera/docs/sql/json.md

 There exists a special value of `VARIANT` type called `null`.
 This value is different from the SQL `NULL` value.
 It is used to implement the JSON `null` value.
-An important difference is that two `VARIANT` `null` values are equal, whereas `NULL` in SQL is not equal (or different!) to anything.
+An important difference is that two `VARIANT` `null` values are equal, whereas `NULL` in SQL is not equal to anything.

 `VARIANT` values also offer the following operations:

 - indexing using array indexing notation `variant[index]`.
-If the `VARIANT` is obtained from an `ARRAY` value, the indexing operation returns a `VARIANT` whose value element is the element at the specified index.
+If the `VARIANT` is obtained from an `ARRAY` value, the indexing operation returns a `VARIANT` whose value is the element at the specified index.
 Otherwise, this operation returns `NULL`
 - indexing using map element access notation `variant[key]`, where `key` can have any legal `MAP` key type.
 If the `VARIANT` is obtained from a `MAP` value that has en element with this key, a `VARIANT` value holding the associated value in the `MAP` is returned.
 Otherwise `NULL` is returned.
-If the `VARIANT` is obtained from `ROW` value which has a field with the name `key`, this operation returns a `VARIANT` value holding the corresponding field value.
+If the `VARIANT` is obtained from user-defined structure which has a field with the name `key`, this operation returns a `VARIANT` value holding the corresponding field value.
 Otherwise `NULL` is returned.
 - field access using the dot notation: `variant.field`.
 This operation is interpreted as equivalent to `variant['field']`.
 Note, however, that the field notation